Kong/docs.konghq.com/app/_catalog/konghq/ee-openid-connect/index.md

 ---
-title: Plugins - OpenID Connect
 layout: plugin-ee
+name: OpenID Connect

-header_title: OpenID Connect
+desc: Integrate Kong with a third-party OpenID Connect 1.0 provider
-header_icon: /assets/images/icons/plugins/ee-openid-connect.png
-breadcrumbs:
-  Plugins: /plugins
 description: |
   OpenID Connect ([1.0][connect]) plugin allows the integration with a 3rd party identity provider (IdP) or [Kong OAuth 2.0 Plugin][oauth2plugin] in a standardized way.
   This plugin can be used to implement Kong as a (proxying) [OAuth 2.0][oauth2] resource